farisachugthai/dynamic_ipython/docs/source/ipython_keybindings.rst

 This displays a few useful ways of doing things.

 1. Importing :class:`~prompt_toolkit.key_bindings.bindings.Keys()` as a more
-   consistent interface than passing strings.
+   consistent interface than passing strings to represent keys.
 2. Utilizing a function ``return_handler`` inline to decorate the keybinding.

 Pure Prompt Toolkit Way of Rebinding Keys